-Before coming to the Brennan Center, Thomas was a public defender for a decade at the Neighborhood Defender Service of Harlem.
+Before the Brennan Center, Thomas was a public defender for a decade at the Neighborhood Defender Service of Harlem.
 Thomas has collaborated extensively with clinical law programs at Cardozo and Fordham, and served as a guest lecturer and field placement supervisor for the NYU School of Law’s Criminal and Community Defense clinic.
 Each year, he also serves as a Coach at the New York State Defender's Association Basic Trial Skills Program, an intensive trial advocacy training for criminal defense attorneys.
 Thomas has been featured on The Rachel Maddow Show, PBS’s Need to Know, and NY1’s Inside City Hall.
 He holds a B.A.
 (1994) from Morehouse College, a Historically Black College, and a JD from Georgetown University Law Center (1998).

 Need to Know, PBS, 3/30/12